Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Instructor: Judith Koch, BCTMB

-Course Description: If you wish to move beyond the Step One - Prenatal Fundamentals to earn the title of Certified Prenatal Massage Therapist, you next take the Prenatal Certification course (worth 12 kinesthetic CEs), which teaches you how to perform a full body massage during all three trimesters of pregnancy.
+Course Description: Once you are ready to move beyond the Step One - Prenatal Fundamentals to earn the title of Certified Prenatal Massage Therapist, your next step is to take this course - Prenatal Massage Techniques (Step Two), worth 12 kinesthetic CEs.
+In this course you will study our course materials and videos to learn how to perform a full body massage during all three trimesters of pregnancy.
 You will learn techniques utilizing your forearms and elbows to reduce stress to your hands and thumbs.

 This course teaches a side-lying and modified supine positioning, recommended for second and third trimesters.
 First trimester clients can likely receive massage in the standard prone/supine positioning if they prefer.
 We do not recommend specialty tables or equipment designed for allowing the woman to lay on her stomach after the first trimester for several reasons: Unless it is perfectly molded to her body, it will cause strain on her uterine ligaments, it is difficult to get in and out of in the final trimester, and makes no provision for a modified supine position (necessary to keep the weight of the uterus off of the vena cava).
 Therapists who prefer such positioning will need to modify the techniques taught to accomodate the changed position.

-Optional Certification Title: Upon completion of the online exam, you will be able to print a certificate that provides evidence of your CEUs.
-That is the certificate that you will provide to any state or national agency that is requiring proof of continuing education.
-OPTIONAL: If you wish to earn the title of Certified Prenatal Massage Therapist, complete the online exams for steps one and two, then complete the certification documentation paperwork that you can download when you are logged in to step two.
+Optional Certification Title: If you wish to earn the title of Certified Prenatal Massage Therapist, complete the online exams for steps one and two, then complete the certification documentation paperwork that you can download when you are logged in to step two.
+You are not required to video your practice sessions.
 Upon submission of this documentation and one-time $35 processing fee, we will send you a gold-embossed certificate awarding the title of "Certified Prenatal Massage Therapist".
-Upon earning the title of Certified Prenatal Massage Therapist, you have the option of a free listing at www.massagedoula.com.
+Upon earning the title of Certified Prenatal Massage Therapist, you have the option of being listed on www.massagedoula.com.

 Attention Florida & Georgia licensees: Institute of Somatic Therapy will automatically report your hours to CE Broker ONLY IF you have provided your license number in your online account with us.
 You can verify your license information by logging on to our website, and reviewing your account information.
 If your license is not shown there, please select “edit” to include it.
 Please note: this is an ONLINE course, and is not considered "LIVE" for Florida purposes.